fnalways/terminus-docs/docs/developer/install/installation-process.md

 Kubernetes is the backbone of the Olares system.
 During this step, the installation script:
 1. Starts the etcd database.
-2. Starts and configures K3s, the default Kubernetes distribution used by Olares.
+2. Starts and configures K3s.
 3. Installs a Container Network Interface (CNI) plugin for cluster networking.
 4. Copies the `kubeconfig` file to the current user's directory, enabling interaction with the cluster via `kubectl`.

 K3s is the default Kubernetes distribution for Olares due to its lightweight design and ease of use.
 However, kubernetes is also available for advanced or custom setups.

-On macOS, the scripts uses Minikube, which will skip the above step.
+On macOS, the scripts uses minikube, which will skip the above step.

-**Example script output**:
+:::details Example script output
 ```bash
 [certs] Generating "ca" certificate and key
 [certs] admin-ubuntu serving cert is signed for DNS names [etcd etcd.kube-system etcd.kube-system.svc etcd.kube-system.svc.cluster.local lb.kubesphere.local localhost ubuntu] and IPs [127.0.0.1 ::1 192.168.1.16]